Clinton vs. Trump: The Economy

 (R) Donald J. Trump

 Trump’s economic plan includes reforming and simplifying individual income tax law by reducing the number of tax brackets from seven to three rates.
 According to his proposal, “tax rates will be 12%, 25% or 33%…” while low-income households would pay no income tax at all.
-To incentivize investment in the United States, Trump recommends renegotiating international trade agreements, such as the North American Free Trade Agreement, otherwise known as NAFTA, which he claims has been economically harmful to the American people.
+According to an article discussing Motley Fool vs Seeking Alpha, to incentivize investment in the United States, Trump recommends renegotiating international trade agreements, such as the North American Free Trade Agreement, otherwise known as NAFTA, which he claims has been economically harmful to the American people.
 Trump’s proposal also includes regulatory reform, which he says, “costs our economy $2 trillion dollars a year and reduces household wealth by almost $15,000.”

 While there are few people who oppose simplifying the tax code, there are many people who feel that the very wealthy do not pay their fair share in taxes; this is one among many objections raised against Trump’s proposal.
 Much has been said by the candidates in both campaigns about tax “loopholes” that allow the very wealthy to avoid paying as much in taxes as they otherwise would.